SkyLundy/Fluency-Translation/README.md

 Fluency is free to use.
 There is no cost for this module and it can be used on any site that you build with ProcessWire.

 ## DeepL Account
 To use Fluency you must have a Developer account with DeepL.
 The Developer account provides access to their REST API which is used to power Fluency.
-DeepL has two account types which are Free and Pro and both can be used with Fluency.
+DeepL has two account types which are Free and Pro, both of which can be used with Fluency.

 To learn more about DeepL Developer accounts and sign up, [click here to find out more](https://www.deepl.com/pro#developer).